 Regulation 97 bis

-Inspectors’ Functions and Responsibilities
+[Inspectors’ Functions and Responsibilities]

 1. Inspectors shall:

-(a) carry out inspections in accordance with internationally accepted principles of good seamanship so as to avoid [as much as possible] risks to the safety of life at sea, and follow reasonable instructions and directions pertaining to the safety of life at sea given to them by the Contractor and the master of the ship ;
+(a) carry out inspections in accordance with internationally accepted principles of good seamanship so as to avoid [so far as possible] risks to the safety of life at sea, and follow [][relevant] instructions and directions given to them [by the Contractor] and the master of the ship ;

-(b) avoid [as much as possible] interference with the safe operations of the Contractor and of ships and Installations.
+(b) avoid interference with the [safety] operations of the Contractor and [safety operations] of ships and Installations.

 (b) bis comply with the Inspectors Code of Conduct.

-(d) indicate in their reports all ships, Installations, equipment, facilities, data and samples monitored or otherwise examined, all documents reviewed or copied, all questions posed to the Contractor or any personnel.
+[(d) indicate in their reports all ships, Installations, equipment, facilities, data and samples monitored or otherwise examined, all documents reviewed or copied, all questions posed to the Contractor or any personnel.]

-2. [Omitted.
-Contained in regulation 96 quater, paragraph 2]

-3. An Inspector must have no conflicts of interest in respect of all duties undertaken and shall conduct his or her duties in accordance with the Inspectors Code of Conduct..
+2. An Inspector must have no conflicts of interest in respect of all duties undertaken []..
 Inspectors shall have no financial interest in any activity relating to Exploration and Exploitation in the Area.
-They shall not disclose, even after the termination of their functions, any industrial secret, proprietary data or other Confidential Information coming to their knowledge by reason of their functions under these Regulations.
+[They shall not disclose, even after the termination of their functions, any industrial secret, proprietary data or other Confidential Information coming to their knowledge by reason of their functions under these Regulations.] ]